openshift/assisted-service/docs/user-guide/install-customization.md

 Formats json, yaml, and multi-document yaml are accepted as manifests.
 Multi-document yaml manifests are split with unique names to avoid any collisions with existing files when they are added to their respective folders (either "manifests" or "openshift").

-Yaml patches are also accepted and should be in the yaml-patch format, patches should contain `.yaml.patch.` or `.yml.patch.` as a part of their filename.
+Yaml patches are also accepted and should be in the yaml-patch format, patches should end with `.yml.patch`, `yaml.patch`.
+Extensions may have a suffix of an underscore followed by some alphanumeric characters, for example `.yml.patch_ocp_manifests` or `.yaml.patch_ocp_manifests`
 Here is an example of the format of a Yaml patch file, for more information on the format, please see https://github.com/krishicks/yaml-patch

 ```